-The ring-LWE (RLWE) problem was later considered in [9].
-This work showed a worst-case to average-case reduction which is analogous to the reduction in [10].
-The reduction in [9] refers to the verification lemma used by Regev [10].
-So, our concrete analysis of the success probability of the statistical test to verify LWE solutions should also apply to the reduction in [9].
+The ring-LWE (RLWE) problem was later considered in [11].
+This work showed a worst-case to average-case reduction which is analogous to the reduction in [13].
+The reduction in [11] refers to the verification lemma used by Regev [13].
+Regev's reduction has a quantum component.
+A follow up work by Peikert [12] showed how to remove the quantum component.
+This was achieved at the cost of using an exponential sized modulus.
+Though not explicitly mentioned, Peikert's work also requires the statistical test to verify LWE solutions.
+A later work by Brakerski et al. [7], built upon Peikert's work to show classical hardness of LWE with polynomial sized modulus.
+Again, the verify LWE statistical test is implicitly used in this work.
+So, our concrete analysis of the success probability of the statistical test to verify LWE solutions should also apply to the reductions in [11, 12, 7].

 The importance of LWE in the context of lattice based cryptography is underscored by the fact that a number of submissions made to the ongoing NIST process for selecting a new public key standard base their security on the LWE problem and several of its variants.
-LWE based proposals which are in the second round of the NIST process are Frodo [2], Kyber [3], LAC [8], NewHope [1], Round5 [4] and Saber [7].
+LWE based proposals which are in the second round of the NIST process are Frodo [2], Kyber [3], LAC [10], NewHope [1], Round5 [4] and Saber [9].
 A recent work by Bernstein [5] performs a comparative study of the provable security of these and other lattice based proposals.
-While commenting on the tightness of reduction, Bernstein [5] comments that "the loss of tightness is gigantic" and credits [6] for pointing this out.
-Our analysis of the reduction in [10] goes beyond that of [6] and shows that for parameters of practical interest it is in fact meaningless.
+While commenting on the tightness of reduction, Bernstein [5] comments that "the loss of tightness is gigantic" and credits [8] for pointing this out.
+Our analysis of the reduction in [13] goes beyond that of [8] and shows that for parameters of practical interest it is in fact meaningless.